Which Of The Following Is Not A Role Of Albumin

 3. Binding and delivering drugs – ✔️ true role.

 4. Synthesizing clotting factors – ✖️ not a role; clotting factors are produced by hepatocytes, not by albumin itself.
-Which means, the correct answer to the quiz question is “synthesizing clotting factors.”
+Because of this, the correct answer to the quiz question is “synthesizing clotting factors.”
 This distractor exploits the fact that albumin is a major plasma protein, leading some learners to mistakenly assume it participates in all protein synthesis within the bloodstream.

 Why the Distinction Matters